CCMGs

 Our Vision is a healthier world through environmental stewardship.

-Our Mission is to support the University of Maryland Extension mission by educating residents about safe, effective and sustainable horticultural practices that build healthy gardens, landscapes, and communities.
+Our Mission is to support the University of Maryland Extension's mission by educating residents about safe, effective, and sustainable horticultural practices that build healthy gardens, landscapes, and communities.

-Calvert County Master Gardeners (CCMGs) unite with Maryland Master Gardeners in promoting a healthier world through environmental stewardship and education about effective horticultural practices.
+Calvert County Master Gardeners (CCMGs) unite with Maryland Master Gardeners to promote a healthier world through environmental stewardship and education on effective horticultural practices.

 Every day, one or more CCMGs is working up front or behind the scenes to help county residents protect and beautify the land around us...Continue Reading